johnd-101/solvmanage/README.md

 # solvmanage
-Office management just to keet tasks and capeture info
+Office management application just to keep of tasks and capeture info